Nashville-Public-Library/bedework-guide/docs/add-events/topical-areas.md

 -	Nashville Reads
       - Apply series tags ONLY when the title and description clearly indicate and specify the series theme.
 - NPL Universe
-  - Add to any program occuring online, instead of in-person.
+  - Add to any program occurring online, instead of in-person.
 - Read to Rise
+  - DO tag Read to Rise if you are
+    - Having a program for children 5 years old, or younger.
-  - DO tag Read to Rise if you are doing a program/story time where you will give parents and caregivers time to read aloud to their child - even if it's just the last 5 minutes.
+    - Mentioning the Read to Rise program by name.
+    - Giving parents and caregivers time to read aloud to their child - even if it's just the last 5 minutes.
-  - DO tag Read to Rise if you are having a special event where you are handing out prizes to children or celebrating their "graduation" from the program.
+    - Handing out prizes to children or celebrating their "graduation" from the Read to Rise program.
-      - DO tag Read to Rise if you are having a special event that focuses on signing children up for Read to Rise.
+    - Signing children up for Read to Rise.
 -	Salon@615
 - Seed Exchange
 - Studio NPL